datacamp/pythonwhat/docs/articles/checking_function_calls.rst

 ==========

 The ``round()`` example earlier in this article showed that a student can call the function in a multitude of ways, specifying arguments by position, by keyword or a mix of those.
-To be robust against this, ``pythonwhat`` uses the concept of `argument binding`.
+To be robust against this, pythonwhat uses the concept of argument binding.

 More specifically, each function has a function signature.
 Given this signature and the way the function was called, argument binding can map each parameter you specified to an argument.
 This small demo fetches the signature of the ``open`` function and tries to